Credential

 • Demonstrates commitment to the cancer registry profession.

-• Required continuing education ensures CTRs are current with changes in cancer screening, diagnosis, staging, and treatment.
+• Required continuing education ensures ODS-certified registrars are current with changes in cancer screening, diagnosis, staging, and treatment.

-• Commission on Cancer (CoC)-accredited facilities require a CTR to be a member of the cancer committee (Standard 1.2).
+• Commission on Cancer (CoC)-accredited facilities require an ODS-certified registrar be a member of the cancer committee (Standard 1.2).

-• CoC-accredited facilities require case abstracting be performed by a CTR (Standard 5.1).
+• CoC-accredited facilities require case abstracting be performed by an ODS-certified registrar (Standard 5.1).

-• NCRA’s Salary and Compensation Considerations for Cancer Registrars reports CTRs earn $25,000 more than non-credentialed cancer registrars.
+• NCRA’s Salary and Compensation Considerations for Cancer Registrars reports ODS-certified cancer registrars earn $25,000 more than non-credentialed cancer registrars.

-• Earned by successfully completing the CTR exam with a passing score.
+• Earned by successfully completing the ODS exam with a passing score.

 • Maintained through the accumulation of 20 continuing education hours every two years.